a17levine/notifications/README.md

 ## API Reference

-This is a RESTFUL JSON-based API.
+This is a RESTful JSON-based API.

 ### Accepting new Notifications Web Hook
 ### POST `/api/v1/web_hooks/notifications`